 * Beat (2017) - Delaying for years, denied for months

-NHS England’s commissioning guidance outlines what patients and carers should be able to expect from adult eating disorder services.
+In the same year, NHS England published commissioning guidance outlining what patients and carers should be able to expect from NHS adult eating disorder services.

-In 2019, the Welsh Eating Disorder Service Review was published with 22 recommendations made, including that waiting time targets for people of all ages were introduced in Wales.
+In 2018, the Welsh Eating Disorder Service Review made 22 recommendations, including that waiting time targets for people of all ages were introduced in Wales.

 Work is underway to examine what progress has been made since the review.